Da2software/Angular-datalist/README.md

 # input-datalist
-datalist to use on multiple browsers, include Safari that have compatibility issues with the datalist components I prefer to upload the component folder because I want to make this element modifiable, and it´s possible in the future to make a "npm" module to install it.
+datalist to use on multiple browsers, also Safari that have compatibility issues with the datalist components I prefer to upload the component folder because I want to make this element modifiable, and it´s possible in the future to make a "npm" module to install it.

 # How to use it